hypercore-protocol/p2p-multiwriter-with-autobase/problems/06/readme.md

 ## Persistent, indexed, materialized views

-Within the `start` method of the `Hypernews` class, an Autobase index is created by invoking `this.autobase.createRebasedIndex()`.
+Within the `start` method of the `Hypernews` class, an Autobase view is created by invoking `this.autobase.linearize()`.
 The options object passed to that function contains an `apply` function - see [hypernews.js#L65-80](hypernews.js#L65-80).

-The `autobase.createRebasedIndex()` creates a materialized view over the input hypercores, `apply` configures how that view is persisted.
+The `autobase.linearize()` creates a materialized view over the input hypercores, `apply` configures how that view is persisted.

 The `apply` function isn't called when entries are writen to `autobase`, instead it's called on read